Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 # Environments <a class="anchor" id="Environments"></a>

 This project is intended to run both locally with GPU and on Google CoLab.
-Locally (GEFORCE RTX 2080 - 8GB), most models run very well, but might need to adjust the batch size down for some.
+Locally (GEFORCE RTX 2080 - 8GB), most models run very well, but might need to adjust the batch size or image size to fit in the available memory.
 The same notebooks can also run on Google CoLab without any changes.
 The bootstrap code block at the top of the notebooks determines the working directory on both environments and sets the PyTorch device to cuda.

 Most if not all of the notebooks in this project were completed locally.
 Though CoLab has the advantage from a computational power perspective, it is very slow accessing the image files.